awsdocs/amazon-transcribe-developer-guide/doc_source/API_TranscriptionJob.md

 ## Contents<a name="API_TranscriptionJob_Contents"></a>

  **CompletionTime**   <a name="transcribe-Type-TranscriptionJob-CompletionTime"></a>
-Timestamp of the date and time that the job completed\.
+A timestamp that shows when the job was completed\.
 Type: Timestamp
 Required: No

  **CreationTime**   <a name="transcribe-Type-TranscriptionJob-CreationTime"></a>
-Timestamp of the date and time that the job was created\.
+A timestamp that shows when the job was created\.
 Type: Timestamp
 Required: No